GValiente/butano/README.md

 The full source code and the creative commons assets of this fun game come with Butano.

-Get the latest Butano Fighter ROM from the releases page of this repository.
+Get the latest Butano Fighter ROM from the [releases page](https://github.com/GValiente/butano/releases).

 ![](docs_tools/images/bf_title.gif)